sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

     return 'Hello World'
 ```

+In this example, if you now navigate to <http://127.0.0.1:5000/hello>, you should see "Hello World" returned since the `'/hello'` route was defined to do so.

 Pretty simple, right?
 What happens when we want to do something _useful_ \-
 *e.g.* display something other than text?